Bat Out of Hell: The Musical: Act Two

-The following day, Zahara returns to Falco Towers to prepare a bag for Raven and is confronted by Falco who violently demands her to reveal Raven's location.
-She denies knowing where Raven is and Falco reveals that he knows that she is actually part of 'The Lost'.
-Sloane enters the room and she defends Zahara from Falco.
-She attempts to talk some sense into Falco, but he pushes her away prompting her to yell that she is leaving him.
-Falco is about to strike Sloane until Zahara fires two warning shots with her gun.
-She beckons Sloane to come with her - so they can both leave in safety.
+The next day, Zahara returns to Falco Towers for Raven's belongings; she is confronted by Falco, who demands that she reveal Raven's location.
+She denies knowing where Raven is, but Falco reveals that he knows that she is actually one of the Lost.
+Sloane's attempts to defend Zahara provoke a confrontation in which Falco shoves and almost strikes Sloane, but Zahara fires two warning shots with her gun; Sloane declares that she is ending their marriage, and she leaves with Zahara.

-At the museum, Strat once again asks Raven: 'on a hot summer night, would you offer your throat to the wolf with the red roses?'
-Raven responds to his words and happily agrees to become his, just as 'The Lost' show up.
-'The Lost' become shocked and overwhelmed to see Strat alive.
-They joyously welcome him 'back from the dead' while serenading him with Raven ("You Took the Words Right Out Of My Mouth (Hot Summer Night)").
-A 'wedding' is held - 'The Lost' dress Strat in a ruffled shirt with a sparkly silver jacket, and they dress Raven in a white dress, accompanied by a bouquet.
-Sloane joins in the celebration and she accepts Strat as Raven's partner.
-Raven throws the bouquet over her shoulder - this is caught by Zahara, who is simultaneously overjoyed and freaked out to catch it, so she throws it again - where it is caught by a female Lost member - Scherzzo(Or Valkyrie In The 21/22 UK Tour) - who gets down on one knee and proposes to Sloane.
+At the museum, Strat once again asks Raven, 'On a hot summer's night, would you offer your throat to the wolf with the red roses?'
+Raven responds to his words and happily agrees to become his, as the Lost joyously welcome him 'back from the dead' ("You Took the Words Right Out Of My Mouth (Hot Summer Night)").
+A mock-wedding is held, where the Lost dress Strat in a ruffled shirt with a sparkly silver jacket, and Raven in a white dress with a bouquet.
+Sloane accepts Strat as Raven's partner.
+Raven throws the bouquet over her shoulder - this is caught by Zahara, who is overwhelmed, so she throws it again - where it is caught by a woman of the Lost, who gets down on one knee and proposes to Sloane.

-After the 'wedding', Strat and Raven go to the Dunes where they talk - Raven reveals she is now able to dream for the first time - and they attempt to consummate their relationship.
-They are soon interrupted by a jealous Tink who urges Strat to send Raven back to Falco.
-Strat refuses, leading into a heated argument and Tink vows to get rid of Raven while lamenting his unrequited love for Strat ("Not Allowed to Love").
-At Falco Towers, Falco unsuccessfully tries to dissuade Sloane from leaving him after losing Raven ("What Part of My Body Hurts the Most"), and he is left all alone to reflect on his actions.
-He is later visited by Tink who offers him a deal: he will take him to where Raven is, in exchange that no one gets hurt and that he will leave 'The Lost' alone after he gets Raven back.
+After the 'wedding', Strat and Raven go to the Dunes, where Raven reveals she is now able to dream for the first time, and they attempt to consummate their relationship.
+They are soon interrupted by a jealous Tink, who urges Strat to send Raven back to Falco.
+After a heated argument, Tink vows to get rid of Raven and laments his unrequited love for Strat ("Not Allowed to Love").
+At Falco Towers, Falco unsuccessfully tries to dissuade Sloane from leaving him, and he is left alone to reflect on his actions ("What Part of My Body Hurts the Most").
+He is later visited by Tink, who offers him a deal: he will take him to where Raven is, in exchange that no one gets hurt and that he will leave the Lost alone after he gets Raven back.
 Falco becomes convinced and he agrees to the deal while amused by Tink's betrayal.